Blue Heelers: episode guide

 April 18, 2001

-PJ's long held plans for a raid on an illegal tobacco dealer is blown when a bushwalker goes missing.
-An emergency search must take precedence.
+PJ's long-held plans for a raid on an illegal tobacco dealer is blown when a bushwalker goes missing forcing the emergency search to take precedence.
+A charming hot-air balloonist raises Jack's suspicions when he takes Tess for a ride and is conveniently on hand to aid in the rescue of the missing bushwalker.
 Meanwhile, the tobacco dealer has got wind of the cancelled raid, and is determined to make someone pay.
-Jack and Tess follow a hunch on the whereabouts of the illegal tobacco and find themselves in a high-risk situation, leading Tess to admit to her true feelings for Jack—an action she later regrets.
+Jack and Tess follow a hunch on the whereabouts of the illegal tobacco and find themselves in a high-risk situation, leading Tess to admit to her true feelings for Jack — an action she later regrets.

 Blood